 To get the highest level of benefits at the lowest out-of-pocket cost, you must get Covered Services from an In-Network Provider.
 Benefits for Covered Services are based on the Maximum Allowed Amount, which is the most the Claims Administrator will allow for a Covered Service.
 There is no coverage when you use an Out-of-Network Provider, unless for Emergency Care or otherwise stated in this booklet or in the case of an Authorized Service.
-When you use an Out-of-Network Provider even for Emergency Care, you may have to pay the difference between the Out-of- Network Provider's billed charge and the Maximum Allowed Amount in addition to any Copayment or non- covered charges.
+Except as set forth in the Surprise Billing Legislation Notice, or as otherwise specified in this Booklet, when you use an Out-of-Network Provider even for Emergency Care, you may have to pay the difference between the Out-of- Network Provider's billed charge and the Maximum Allowed Amount in addition to any Copayment or non- covered charges.
 This amount can be substantial.
 Please read the "Claims Payment" section for more details.